Center-for-Mechanical-Control-of-Chem/cmccdb-interface/README.md

 When rebuilding the proto, new versions of `protobuf` insert information about the `runtime` that the container version doesn't have.
 This may need to be commented out.

+---

+# Roadmap

+## Interface Updates

+- **Advanced Search API**: To mitigate the need to write explicit queries for every property, a generic search API should be written that extracts column names and types from the proto

+- **Conditions Reporting**: The Mechanochemistry tab on the `Conditions` page reports information as JSON instead of formatting properly

+## Schema Updates

+- **Reindexing of schema**: In collaboration with the ORD Schema team, a portion of overall schema space will be reserved for mechanochemical properties, so existing mechanochemical properties need to be reindexed.
+This will facilitate data sharing